Matthieu Delpierre: Lille

-Stuttgart
+VfB Stuttgart

 Delpierre was signed by VfB Stuttgart on a free transfer after Lille refused to grant him a contract extension.
 Stuttgart struggled during the 2004–05 and 2005–06 seasons, but Delpierre began to improve under the tutelage of coach Armin Veh.

 The following season, during which he missed only one game through illness, the French defender formed an almost impenetrable barrier alongside Fernando Meira at the heart of the Stuttgart defence.
 Matthieu has also been a vital cog in Stuttgart's success in the 2006–07 DFB-Pokal, in which the team conceded only three goals before losing the final to Nürnberg.
 On 19 May 2007, Delpierre won the German Bundesliga with Stuttgart, playing a significant part in their success.

 His defensive performances attracted the attention of Arsenal and Bayern Munich and also French clubs Marseille and Saint-Étienne.
 However, he remained at Stuttgart, extending his contract until the summer of 2012.

 On 1 December 2009, Delpierre was appointed the new captain of VfB Stuttgart by Markus Babbel.
 On 12 January 2012 he asked Bruno Labbadia to appoint another player.

+TSG Hoffenheim and FC Utrecht

-Delpierre joined Hoffenheim on a free transfer at the end of the 2011–12 season.
-He spent 18 months with Hoffenheim before moving to FC Utrecht in January 2014.
+In April 2012, it was announced that Delpierre would join Hoffenheim on a free transfer at the end of the season, on a two-year contract.
+He was demoted to the under-23 squad during the 2013–14 season.

+Delpierre signed for FC Utrecht in January 2014.